Pneumonia: Causes, Symptoms & Support Strategies

 Water is a basic human need that is critical for your immune system and overall health.
 While not drinking enough water is often the problem, people often forget about how critical it is to pay attention to the type of water you are drinking.
 You may not know this, but municipal water can be very toxic.

-Sadly, it loaded with invisible environmental chemicals, such as chlorine, DBP’s, arsenic, fluoride, and heavy metals.
+Sadly, it is loaded with invisible environmental chemicals, such as chlorine, DBP’s, arsenic, fluoride, and heavy metals.
 Needless to say, these toxins are very harmful to your immune system and overall health.
 Drinking clean water using a high-quality reverse osmosis system or high-quality mineral or spring water is critical if you want to create a strong immune system and achieve optimal health (8, 9, 10, 11).

 Sleep Deprivation